TD-2: High-frequency experiments

 Radio telephone systems had been experimented with as early as 1915, the year after AT&T bought Lee de Forest's patents on the audion vacuum tube.
 Experiments were carried out between Arlington, Virginia, Hawaii and Paris.
 After being interrupted by World War I, such experiments began again and led to the creation of a permanent link between New York City and London in 1927.
-This system operated at 60 kHz, using the behaviour of lower-frequency radio waves to follow the curvature of the Earth to provide over-the-horizon performance.
+This system operated at 60 kHz, using the behavior of lower-frequency radio waves to follow the curvature of the Earth to provide over-the-horizon performance.

-Around the same time, the first experiments with MHz frequency radios were showing the ability to use ionospheric scatter to provide long-distance radio propagation at these higher frequencies.
+Around the same time, the first experiments with megahertz frequency radios were showing the ability to use ionospheric scatter to provide long-distance radio propagation at these higher frequencies.
 A new link between New York and London started in 1928, and was quickly followed by other users around the world.
 The main problem with this system is that the scattering meant the ultimate range of the signals could not be predicted, which made it difficult to ensure that any two stations could use the same frequencies and be safe from interference.
 Research continued on moving to ever-higher frequencies in an effort to avoid interference as well as expand bandwidth.

 A single-line link between Boston and Cape Cod was set up in 1934 at 60 MHz, moving to what was then relatively unused spectrum.
 A more advanced system was set up across the entrance of Chesapeake Bay in 1941, operating at 150 MHz.
 This system had enough bandwidth to allow 12 telephone calls to be sent on the single connection using the same multiplexing system used on long-distance calling wires.

-It was already clear that moving to the GHz range would offer far more bandwidth and allow hundreds of calls on a single link.
+It was already clear that moving to the gigahertz range would offer far more bandwidth and allow hundreds of calls on a single link.
 Bell went so far as to show illustrations of what such a system might look like, the illustration using long horn antennas.
 The opening of World War II ended these experiments.